Summary:-Optimist, Software Engineer, Marine Scientist

 - the intersection of ocean and space exploration

-- technical tools for marine science and conservation
+- drones and autonomous systems for marine science and exploration

-- adventure sports (paddle boarding, climbing, caving, scuba, surfing)
+- adventure sports (paddle boarding, climbing, sailing, surfing)

 Work and Focus